DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 folder: mydoc
 ---

 The DAFoam AI Agent enables the conversational pre-processing, simulations, optimization, and post-processing of various DAFoam cases.
-Currently, we support only airfoil cases with the Claude LLM.
+Currently, we support only airfoil and wing cases with the Claude LLM.
 The DAFoam MCP server is in the beta state.

-## Installation

 Install the MCP server